 4. Choose one option from the three choices.

-Make a final choice that offers the best chance of success based on the rational discussion about the situation.
+Make a final choice that offers the best chance of success based on rational discussion about the situation.
 Review this choice in relation to how well it solves the designated problem.
 Critical thinking skills help individuals use a more systematic way to come to conclusions.
 This reduces the chance of making decisions based on incorrect inferences arising from emotional conclusions.

 5. Put a plan in place to implement the chosen solution.

 Your chosen solution should have timelines and a list that identifies which participants are responsible for what parts of the final plan.
-Critical thinking skills include the ability to commit to the chosen solution.
+Critical-thinking skills include the ability to commit to the chosen solution.
 You increase attention to detail and interest from the participants in implementing the solution when they are an integral part of the process.